-Senior Vice President, National Medical Director, VITAS Healthcare
+Senior Vice President, Chief Medical Officer, VITAS Healthcare

 Prior to joining VITAS, Dr. Shega was an associate professor of medicine at the University of Chicago in geriatrics and palliative medicine.
 He worked as a primary care physician for 13 years on Chicago’s South Side, providing inpatient geriatric and palliative medicine consults, inpatient palliative care, nursing home care, outpatient geriatrics, home visits and hospice services.
 He also evaluated and managed patients with memory disorders from diagnosis to the end of life.

-Dr. Shega completed medical school at Northwestern University in Chicago, residency in internal medicine at the University of Pittsburgh and a geriatrics fellowship at University of Chicago.
-The father of twins, Dr. Shega enjoys spending time with family, playing tennis, swimming and running.
+Dr. Shega completed medical school at Northwestern University in Chicago, residency in internal medicine at the University of Pittsburgh and a geriatrics fellowship at the University of Chicago.